wiola-tru/Airbnb-barcelona/README.md

 ## Introduction

-As a passionate traveler and Mediterranean weather lover, I came across a dataset containing extensive information about Airbnb listings in Barcelona.
+As a passionate traveler, I came across a dataset containing extensive information about Airbnb listings in Barcelona.
 I was intrigued and decided to dive deeper into it and uncover interesting insights.
 The dataset comes from [Inside Airbnb](https://insideairbnb.com/get-the-data/) and offers detailed insights into Airbnb listings across the city in 2024\.
 The main goal of my project was to analyze rental data in Barcelona and answer key questions:

 - What does the rental property market in Barcelona look like?